-1 Install RPMs using the procedure outlined in Installing a StorNext 4.x RPM Server on page 37.
+- 1 Install RPMs using the procedure outlined in Installing StorNext File System-Only from RPMs on page 33.

 - 2 Create the fsnameservers file that contains the IP address of the system acting as the name servers by doing the following:

 - a Open the file by running this command:

 - # vi /usr/cvfs/config/fsnameservers

 - b Add the IP address of the name servers.